lopezpdvn/aspnet5co/pages/dotnet-future-2015.md

 ## Involvement with organizations

-The .NET Foundation is and independent organization with the goal of improving open source development and community collaboration around the .NET Framework and related technologies.
+The .NET Foundation is an independent organization with the goal of improving open source development and community collaboration around the .NET Framework and related technologies.
 It was founded by Microsoft in April 2014.
 Miguel de Icaza, co-founder and CTO of Xamarin is on the board of directors.